 Diarrhea

-GI irritation can happen for some dogs who have been eating a high carbohydrate diet (kibble) for a prolonged period of time.
-Raw feeding does not include high amounts of carbohydrates.
-Instead, it provides quality protein and natural fats.
+GI irritation can happen for some dogs who have been eating a high carbohydrate diet (dry dog food) for a prolonged period of time.
+Raw feeding usually does not include high amounts of carbohydrates.
+Instead, it provides quality protein and healthy fats.

-If the dog experiences diarrhea in the transition, feed lower fat ingredients.
-If chicken is being fed, remove the skin and trim away any excess fat on meats.
+If a dog experiences diarrhea during the transition, feed lower fat ingredients.
+If poultry is being fed, remove the skin and trim away any excess fat.
 This will provide a meal lower in fat to help the body acclimate to digesting raw protein and fat.

-Digestive enzymes and probiotics are ideal for helping dogs transition into raw feeding, especially when the dog is showing signs of GI upset.
-More often than not, dogs transition into raw feeding with ease.
-However, some lack the appropriate gut flora to help digest the new food source where additional supplementation is beneficial.
+Digestive enzymes and probiotics are ideal for helping dogs transition into raw feeding, especially when a dog is showing signs of GI upset.
+More often than not, dogs will transition into raw feeding with ease.
+However, some lack the appropriate gut flora to help digest the new food and additional supplementation is beneficial.

 Supplemental Support